How to Become a School Marching Band Director

 Bachelor's Degree in Music or Music Education

-A music education degree is also a good choice, particularly if you want to work in a school.
+A degree in music education is also a good choice, particularly if you want to work in a school.

 Advanced Degrees in Music